I interview people for a living

-These same interviewing skills translate beautifully when I serve as a conference host, discussion facilitator, or panel moderator.
+These same interviewing skills translate beautifully when I serve as an event moderator, conference host or discussion facilitator.

 All modesty aside, I am a long way from those typical moderators you might know and hate.
 The average moderator asks each panelist the same question and lets them talk long after the audience has lost interest.

 Everyone at the front of the room should have one goal and that is to serve our audience's needs.
 I make sure that happens, by pre-interviewing each panel member, briefing them, and supporting them onstage.